What is a joint venture?

 Negotiating a JV – protecting confidential information

 To protect your confidential information from public disclosure, it’s very important that you have a non-disclosure agreement (also referred to as an NDA) in place.
 These are relatively inexpensive legal documents.

-Due diligence is essential when entering a joint venture
+Due diligence on your partner is essential when entering a joint venture

 One regular reason why joint ventures fall apart if the lack of preparation – and in particular failing to carry out adequate due diligence checks about your new business partner.